FraserThompson/dunedinsound.com/_blog_posts/2017-10-14-die-die-die-interview.markdown

 ### This is more of a question for me because I’m kind of a big fan of Steve Albini and his work… Can you recall what it was like recording with him back on your first album?

 Yeah it was cool, it was good.
 It was a long time ago now, but it was awesome.

 I mean his studio in Chicago is amazing and I think he kind of built this ideal recording studio for the type of records he likes to make and respects making.
 Which, you know, when I was at that point in my life I kind of thought that was the only way to do things.
 And I mean he’s amazing.
 He’s got a little factory with like people coming in and out of there every day or every second day pumping out these records which he just knows how to do.
 Like you put a guitar amp in front of him and explain exactly how you want to do it and he’ll just get it done.

 ### So that was your first album, how did you end up with such a big time producer on your first album?

-I remember we just saved up money and got our first record deal and yeah, this kind of shows how much the industry has changed between then and now.
-We got enough money from our record label to fly to Chicago to record with Steve Albini and only have the record label release an EP in New Zealand.
+I remember we just saved up money and got our first record deal and yeah, this kind of shows how much the industry has changed between then and now: We got enough money from our record label to fly to Chicago to record with Steve Albini and only have the record label release an EP in New Zealand.
 Like you explain that to a New Zealand record label now and they’d think you were mental.

 So yeah, it was like that, and obviously Steve Albini liked the Dunedin band High Dependency Unit and they’d recorded their album Fire Works there, and basically I dunno, they just kind of paved the way for us to get that idea.
 And, you know, I was a huge Shellac fan at the time.

 ### Nice, did you see them when they toured?